mattvenn/multi_project_tools/README.md

 * check license
 * one of the tests make a results.xml in local directory
 * tries to use caravel/openlane/user_project_wrapper/macros/{gds|lef} which are things I do but not part of caravel
-* make a note of commits for caravel and openlane that worked